anvilco/spectaql/README.md

 If you'd like to really dig in and control the HTML output of SpectaQL, you can override as much or as little of the default [Handlebars][handlebars] templates.
 Here's how:

 - Create your customized Handlebars view directory.
 You can add, remove, or replace as much or as little of the [default views][default-views-dir] as you like.
 Here is an [example views directory overlay][custom-views-overlay-example] that changes just one of the templates.
-- Tell SpectaQL to load it either via the the `spectaql.viewsOverlay` option in your configuration YAML.
+- Tell SpectaQL to load it via the the `spectaql.viewsOverlay` option in your configuration YAML.
 - Profit!

 _NOTE:_ If you're just trying to make small changes, you'll want to mimic the existing default folder structure to have the same relative directory location as the templates you want to overlay, but you do not need to includes any files that you do not intend to customize.
 If you'd like to completely redo the HTML output, you can create whatever templates, files and directory structure you need, and just ensure that either the `normal.hbs` or `embedded.hbs` entry point(s) exist, depending on your `--embeddable` CLI option.